Washington Wing

 WAMA Monthly Training Assembly (MTA) Information

 We also offer Professional Development classes needed by our members and orientation flights to our cadets whenever possible.
 WAMA's purpose is to further our wing's accomplishment of annual goals and to aid in member retention.
-By clicking on the underlined date in the first column above, you will find the details of the courses offered that month.
+Above, you will find the details of the courses offered that month.
 Registration opens approximately a month prior to the weekend and closes on the Tuesday before the weekend.

 Check-In: